bccp/nbodykit/docs/source/analyzing-results.rst

 Coordinate Grid
 ---------------

-The clustering statistics are measured for fixed bins, and the BinnedStatistic class has several attributes to access the coordinate grid defined by these bins:
+The clustering statistics are measured for fixed bins, and the :class:`BinnedStatistic` class has several attributes to access the coordinate grid defined by these bins:

 - :attr:`shape`: the shape of the coordinate grid
 - :attr:`dims`: the names of each dimension of the coordinate grid